SRvSaha/CoWinVaccineSlotFinder/README.md

 "IsSearchToBeDoneByPINCode": <REPLACE_ME>", // Use Either true or false in the <REPLACE_ME> section where True means searching is done using PIN Code, by default true is selected.
 "DateToSearch": <REPLACE_ME>",  // Use date in DD-MM-YYYY Format in the <REPLACE_ME> section, Blank implies current date, by default "" is selected to search for Current Date
-"IsToBeUsed": "<REPLACE_ME>", // Use true or false "BeneficiaryId": "<REPLACE_ME>", // You'll get the beneficiary ID from Step 5, Use it in the <REPLACE_ME> section "BearerToken": "<REPLACE_ME>" // You'll get the token from Step 4, Use it in the <REPLACE_ME> section "Districts":
+"IsToBeUsed": "<REPLACE_ME>", // Use true or false "BearerToken": "<REPLACE_ME>" // You'll get the token from Step 4, Use it in the <REPLACE_ME> section "Districts":
  {